10 April 2019.

 Make your way north to Kunoy, a tranquil tangle of tiny laneways, white-washed homes and rolling countryside that is best explored on foot.

-After wandering about the town and taking in the views across of the chiselled face of Kalsoy, follow the dirt track uphill to discover a rare feature of the archipelago, the forest of Kunoy.
-A well laid path snakes through the lush grove leading to the wilderness beyond.
+After wandering about the town and taking in the views across the chiselled face of Kalsoy, follow the dirt track uphill to discover a rare feature of the archipelago, the forest of Kunoy.
+A well-laid path snakes through the lush grove leading to the wilderness beyond.

 Next, cross over to Bordoy where you’ll find the tiny village of Muli located on the far northern tip of the island.
 It’s supposedly abandoned, though was certainly in use when I visited, and you’ll find a small cascade, a number of old stone ruins and plenty of birdlife on the grassy path that extends out past the village.
 The desolate potholed drive to get here is also beautiful.

 On both visits to the Faroe Islands I found myself in the late afternoon winding my way to the beautifully situated village of Viðareiði in the hopes of climbing the enormous Villingardalsfjall.
 But after mornings filling with lazy strolls, soaking up the views and stopping every few minutes by the roadside for yet another photo, on both occasions I arrived far too late in the day to actually attempt the hike.

 This tiny community has one of the most dramatic settings in the archipelago with a striking white church perched on the cliff’s edge backed by a craggy pyramid of rock.
 The best views, however, are found from above, gazing down on the scene.